MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

 ## Next steps

-- [Download Azure Local, version 23H2 software](./download-23h2-software.md) on each machine in your system.
+- [Download Azure Stack HCI OS, version 23H2 software](./download-23h2-software.md) on each machine in your system.